PhilterPaper/Text-KnuthPlass/README.md

 (you will need a GitHub account to create or contribute to a discussion, but anyone can read tickets.)
-If you do not have a GitHub account, we can accept the occasional email (pmperry at cpan.org) or via _Post without Account_ at
+If you do not have a GitHub account, we can accept the occasional email via _Post without Account_ at

     "https://www.catskilltech.com/forum/index.html"